kykyleoh/kykyleoh.github.io/_portfolio/accent-detection.md

 <p>This project was done as a final individual requirement for Machine Learning class in AIM Msc Data Science.
 In this project, I apply multiple transformations to sound data and convert this to data that is readable by traditional machine learning tools.</p>

 <h2>Note:</h2>
 <p>Most of the following is written as a technical report, and as such contains a significant amount of code.
-If you're interested in the methodoloy and results, I highly recommend browsing through the presentation deck instead.</p>
+If you're interested in the methodoloy and results, <b>I highly recommend browsing through the presentation deck instead.</b></p>

 The presentation can be found here: [pdf](/files/Say-What-accent-detection.pdf)